gentjankolicaj/java-samples/heap-leak/README.md

 # heap-leak

 ## Introduction

-The project's purpose is to create conditions for heap leak on threads like : app[] an other non-daemon.
+The project's purpose is to create conditions for heap leak on threads like : app [] and other non-daemon.

 ### Heap dump analysis (Eclipse Memory Analyzer) :

 **Overview :**
 ![](img/overview.png)

 **Stack :**